phil-hawkins/neural_heuristic_search/README.md

 ## Neural Heuristic Search

 ### Introduction
-This repository is based on our paper: Modular Construction Planning using Graph Neural Network Heuristic Search
+This repository is based on the paper: Modular Construction Planning using Graph Neural Network Heuristic Search

-The code uses [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
+[PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) are used to code the heuristic network.

 ### Environment Setup
 To create the environment with conda...